 The menu is intended to be used with the list of existing meetings from the Self-Assessment Worksheet.
-Offering a menu of possible implementation strategies allows the change team to consider which strategies best fit within their workflow and meet needs of their facility, avoiding a "one size fits all" approach.
+Offering a menu of possible implementation strategies allows the Change Team to consider which strategies best fit within their workflow and meet their facility's needs, avoiding a "one size fits all" approach.

-Review an example of the Falls Prevention Menu of Implementation Strategies.
+Review an example of the Preventable Hospital and ED Visits Menu of Implementation Strategies.
 Point out how the menu is organized (by report) with options listed for types of meetings where the report could be used and who should attend.
 Two columns provide space for users to check which meetings already exist and which have to be created.

-Menu of Implementation Strategies
+• Menu of Implementation Strategies

-Slide 23: Facilitator Role: Using the Menu of Implementation Strategies
+Slide 23: Facilitator Role: Using Menu of Implementation Strategies